 Trent Yarwood is an infectious diseases physician, based in Cairns, Australia.
 He completed medical training at the University of Queensland in 2002 and physician training in hospitals in south-east Queensland, before moving to Cairns in 2011.
 After completing infectious diseases training at the end of 2011, Trent worked at Tropical Public Health Services (Cairns) as a public health registrar until 2016, and at Cairns Sexual Health, where he continues as a visiting specialist.

-Working with other infectious diseases and pharmacy staff, Trent established Cairns Hospital's antimicrobial stewardship service, and was appointed its clinical lead in 2013.
-Trent is a member of the Queensland Statewide Antimicrobial Stewardship Steering Committee and assisted in the implementation of the SWAMS service.
+Working with other infectious diseases and pharmacy staff, Trent established Cairns Hospital's antimicrobial stewardship service, and was appointed its clinical lead between 2013-18.
+In 2018, Trent was appointed as Director of the Queensland Statewide Antimicrobial Stewardship Program.

 For six months in 2017, Trent worked for the Australian Commission for Safety and Quality in Healthcare as a medical advisor to the Antimicrobial Use and Resistance in Australia (AURA) program.